-Pope Army Airfield is part of the Fort Bragg garrison — home to roughly one tenth of America's Army.
+Pope Army Airfield is part of the Fort Liberty garrison — home to roughly one tenth of America's Army.
 The garrison provides a vast array of services to Pope Airmen, many of which meet or exceed services typically offered at Air Force bases.
-Team Pope has built a great relationship with Fort Bragg over the years and our partnership benefits everyone within the joint community.
+Team Pope has built a great relationship with Fort Liberty over the years and our partnership benefits everyone within the joint community.

-The lead Air Force tenant unit on Pope Army Airfield is the 43d Air Mobility Operations Group (AMOG), and its mission statement is, "Project the Force, Support the Force, and Train the Force".
+The lead Air Force tenant unit on Pope Army Airfield is the 43rd Air Mobility Operations Group (AMOG), and its mission statement is, "Project the Force, Support the Force, and Train the Force".

 Altogether, Team Pope consists of several units including: